10 work team-building activities your coworkers will love

 Team size: Any

-Team-building activities for work can be inter-departmental, but they should also encourage collaboration with other departments.
+Team building exercises in the workplace can be intra-departmental, but they should also encourage collaboration with other departments.
 For this activity, start by dividing the room into groups of 2–4.
 Give each group a jigsaw puzzle and tell them they have 20 minutes to complete it.
 As your teams work, they’ll notice that some of their pieces are missing — or rather, that the pieces have been swapped with another team's puzzle.
-Employees must work with their teammates and opposing teams to get the pieces they need.
+Employees must work with their teammates AND the opposing teams to get the pieces they need.

 10. Off-campus activities